 Two advisory bodies develop technical guidance to help the Standing Committee and the COP formulate policies: the Scientific and Technical Review Panel (the STRP) and the Communication, Education, Participation and Awareness (CEPA) Oversight Panel.

-They are all supported by the Convention's Secretariat and the International Organization Partners (IOPs) which the Parties have formally recognized as official partners of the Convention.
+They are all supported by the Secretariat of the Convention on Wetlands and the International Organization Partners (IOPs) which the Parties have formally recognized as official partners of the Convention.

 The scope and focus of the Convention’s work is coordinated by means of a Strategic Plan and associated work plans which set out priority objectives and the actions expected or requested of the various bodies of the Convention.